alex-bellon/wikipedia/README.md

 - [Handlebody](https://en.wikipedia.org/wiki/Handlebody) - In the mathematical field of geometric topology, a handlebody is a decomposition of a manifold into standard pieces.

 ## Odds and Ends
+- [Akhfash's goat](https://en.wikipedia.org/wiki/Akhfash's_goat) is a Persian parable in which a philosopher trains his pet goat to nod its head when asked if it had understood a book that it was shown.
+The term "Akhfash's goat" refers to a person who nods along with a conversation that they do not understand.
 - [Anti-Barney humor](https://en.wikipedia.org/wiki/Anti-Barney_humor) - a form of humor that targets the main character Barney the Dinosaur from the children's television series Barney & Friends and singles out the show for criticisms
 - ["Assume a can opener"](https://en.wikipedia.org/wiki/Assume_a_can_opener) - a catchphrase used to mock economists and other theorists who base their conclusions on unjustified or oversimplified assumptions.
 - [Baseball metaphors for sex](https://en.wikipedia.org/wiki/Baseball_metaphors_for_sex) - In American slang, baseball metaphors for sex are often used as euphemisms for the degree of physical intimacy achieved in sexual encounters or relationships.